sumnerevans/sumnerevans.com/content/posts/travel/2022-oakland-california/index.md

 By the time we were done with lunch, the fog had lifted even more, so we took a bus over to the Golden Gate Bridge.

-{{< figure
-      src="./images/golden-gate-bridge.jpg"
-      link="./images/golden-gate-bridge.jpg"
-      target="_blank"
+{{<figure
+  src="images/golden-gate-bridge.jpg"
   title="Jack and me at the Golden Gate Bridge" caption="Unlike yesterday, we know that the bridge was in frame for this photo."
 >}}

 We walked a little way along the bridge and then made our way over towards